sje30/schol2018/innovations.md

   relevant papers be submitted to their journal.
 (How widespread this is, I'm not sure.)
-* BioRxiv preprints can be transferred rapidly to journal submission sytems rather than going through (often lengthy) direct submission to the journal.
+* BioRxiv preprints can be transferred rapidly to journal submission systems rather than going through (often lengthy) direct submission to the journal.
 * Several funding agencies, including NIH and UKRI, allows preprints to be listed and cited in grant applications.